< /> < /> < /> < />

 Sushi is a classic dish in any Japanese diet.
 There's just something about the combination of fresh or cooked fish with white rice that's hard to beat.
 But is sushi good for weight loss?

-After all, that white rice can be high in carbs, and the sushi you see at your local food court is sometimes not the clean, light and nutritious meal that people are talking about when they talk about what actually makes sushi healthy.
+After all, that white rice can be high in carbs, and the sushi you see at your local food court is sometimes not the clean, light and nutritious meal that people are talking about when they talk about what makes sushi healthy.
 So what's the deal?

-In this article, we'll break down everything you need to know about your favourite Japanese dish, from what actually counts as sushi, to its health benefits and whether you can still enjoy sushi while on your weight loss journey.
+In this article, we'll break down everything you need to know about your favourite Japanese dish, from what actually counts as sushi to its health benefits and whether you can still enjoy sushi while on your weight loss journey.

 What is sushi?